AI

 The Economics of Acceptable Error Rates

-The DevSecOps market will grow from $3.94 billion in 2023 to $23.28 billion by 2028 – a 42.6% CAGR.
-Much of this growth funds tools to catch AI-generated errors before they reach production.
-We’re building an entire industry around compensating for hallucinations rather than preventing them.
+We are building an entire industry around compensating for hallucinations rather than preventing them.
+The DevSecOps market will grow from $3.94 billion in 2023 to $23.28 billion in 2028, a CAGR of 42.6 percent.
+Much of this growth will be devoted to tools that catch AI-generated errors before they reach production.

 Sources and References